lgommans/TimeCircle/README.md

 ![Circular timelapse](examples/timecircle1.gif)

 Todo: fix that bug that you see in the gif above (the stripes).
 It's 2am and I still got other stuff to do before sleeping.
+(I already wasted 30 minutes throwing together the php script.)

 ## How to use